Roger W. Moss Jr.: Professional career

-One of his most influential contributions to preservationists and architects working in the field may be his landmark books on historic American paints and colors.
-His investigations led to the creation of the first full line of historic paint colors produced by Sherwin-Williams Paints, the American paint manufacturer.
+One of Moss's notable contributions to preservationists and architects are his books, publications and collections related to historic American paints and colors.
+His investigations led to the documentation of the first full line of historic paint colors produced by Sherwin-Williams Paints, the American paint manufacturer.

+In November 2025, the Athenæum sponsored the Roger W. Moss Symposium, a two-day symposium to honor the contributions of Moss to historic preservation, which featured presentations by a variety of subject matter experts.